-Specifically, we generated VLPs of Simian Virus 40 (SV40), murine polyomavirus (mPy) and JC Virus (JCV), which bind to the gangliosides GM1 (SV4021), GD1a or GT1b (mPv21-23) and GD1b (JCV24), respectively.
-Particles were assembled from the respective ganglioside-binding coat protein VP1 only (Figure S1A) and fluorescence labeled VLPs bound readily and in a monodisperse manner to cells (Figure S1B).
-When we added fluorescence-labeled VLPs to giant unilamellar vesicles (GUVs) containing the respective receptor ganglioside, we found that all particles deformed the membrane bilayer into tubular structures emanating into the lumen of the GUV (Figure 1A and Figure S1C).
-When we then depleted cells of energy by treatment with deoxy-glucose and sodium azide to disrupt active processes and added VLPs to them, we found that when bound to cellular plasma membranes, VLPs likewise deformed them.
-Membrane-bound VLPs induced the formation of tubular invaginations that were continuous with the plasma membrane and extended into the cytosol for VLPs from all viruses (Figure 1B).
+Our initial objective was to investigate whether a common mechanism for membrane deformation and endocytosis for globular multivalent lipid-binding nanoscale particles exists.
+To do so, we made use of viruslike particles assembled from non-enveloped, ~45 nm diameter lipidbinding viruses.
+Specifically, we generated VLPs of Simian Virus 40 (SV40), murine polyomavirus (mPy) and JC Virus (JCV), which bind to the gangliosides GM1 (SV4021), GD1a or GT1b (mPy21-23) and GD1b (JCV24), respectively.
+Particles were assembled from the respective ganglioside-binding coat protein VP1 only (Supplementary Fig. S1A) and fluorescence labeled VLPs bound readily and in a monodisperse manner to cells (Supplementary Fig. S1B).
+When we added fluorescence-labeled VLPs to giant unilamellar vesicles (GUVs) containing the respective receptor ganglioside, we found that all particles deformed the membrane bilayer into tubular structures emanating into the lumen of the GUV (Fig. 1A and Supplementary Fig. S1C).
+To observe membrane deformation in cells, we depleted cells of energy by treatment with deoxy-glucose and sodium azide to disrupt active processes that lead to scission and added VLPs to them, we found that when bound to cellular plasma membranes, VLPs likewise deformed them.
+Membrane-bound VLPs induced the formation of tubular invaginations that were continuous with the plasma membrane and extended into the cytosol for VLPs from all viruses (Fig. 1B).
 We concluded that membrane deformation is a common feature for globular glycolipid-binding multivalent ligands.
 We next asked, whether VLPs would become endocytosed.
-Our results demonstrate that they readily internalize (Figure S1D,E) and accumulate in LAMP-1 positive endosomal structures inside cells as shown before for SV40 (25 and Figure 1D, E).
+Our results demonstrate that they readily internalize (Supplementary Fig. S1D,E) and accumulate in LAMP-1 positive endosomal structures inside cells as shown before for SV40 (ref.
+25 and Fig. 1D).
 Thus, the multivalent globular lipid-binding VLPs are all capable of deforming artificial and cellular membranes and became internalized and trafficked through the endolysosomal system, suggesting a common underlying principle based on lipid binding.

-A polyvalent virus-like-particle-lipid receptor system for endocytosis.
+A polyvalent virus-like-particle-lipid receptor system for endocytosis

 We next aimed to determine if multivalent lipid binding alone may suffice for particles to become endocytosed.
 To do so, we generated a synthetic particle-receptor system using a genetically encoded nanoparticle (GEM26) bearing 180 copies of GFP on its surface.
-The GEMs self-assembled from monomers of the encapsulin protein from the archaeon Pyrococcus furiosus27 coupled to GFP when recombinantly expressed in E.coli and formed ~ 40 nm diameter globular particles (Figure 2A).
+The GEMs self-assembled from monomers of the encapsulin protein from the archaeon Pyrococcus furiosus27 coupled to GFP when recombinantly expressed in E.coli and formed -40 nm diameter globular particles

+(Fig. 2A).
 We refer to these particles from now on as GEMs and employ them as model for a nanoscale globular lipid binder.
-As receptor we used anti-GFP nanobodies28 incorporated into the plasma membrane via a glycosylphosphatidylinositol anchor (GPI-anchor), (Figure 2A).

-Purified GEMs appeared as ~ 40 nm diameter monodisperse particles in transmission electron microscopy and when added to cells expressing the receptor, bound as discrete fluorescent spots exhibiting lateral motion (Figure 2B and Video S1).
-Binding was specific and could be blocked by the addition of free nanobodies to the medium (Figure S2A).
-When we generated Giant Plasma Membrane Vesicles (GPMVs) from receptor-expressing cells, GEMs bound to them readily and, after a period of adhering to and accumulating on the membrane, formed tubular invaginations emanating into the lumen of the GPMVs (Figure 2C).
+As receptor we used anti-GFP nanobodies28 incorporated into the plasma membrane via a glycosylphosphatidylinositol anchor (GPI-anchor) upon transient expression (Fig. 2A).
+Purified GEMs appeared as -40 nm diameter monodisperse particles in transmission electron microscopy and when added to cells expressing the receptor, bound as discrete fluorescent spots exhibiting lateral motion (Fig. 2B and Supplementary Movie 1).
+Binding was specific and could be blocked by the addition of free nanobodies to the medium (Supplementary Fig. S2A).
+When we generated Giant Plasma Membrane Vesicles (GPMVs) from receptor-expressing cells, GEMs bound to them readily and, after a period of adhering to and accumulating on the membrane, formed tubular invaginations emanating into the lumen of the GPMVs (Fig. 2C).